iqfareez/MCTE-4327-Software-Engineering/README.md

 ### Advanced Encryption Standard (AES)

 ~ specifes a FIPS-approved cryptographic algorithm that can be used to protect electronic data.
 The algorithm is a symmetric block cipher that can encrypt (encipher) and decrypt (decipher) digital information.

 The AES algorithm is capable of using cryptographic keys of 128, 192, and 256 bits to encrypt and decrypt data in blocks of 128 bits.

 Read the publication: https://doi.org/10.6028/NIST.FIPS.197-upd1

 ### Non-symmetric Encryption

 #### RSA

-**R**ivest–**S**hamir–**A**dleman.
+Named after its inventors, **R**ivest–**S**hamir–**A**dleman.

+~ relies on a public key and a private key.
+The keys are mathematically related, but it is computationally infeasible to derive the private key from the public key.

 ### Hashing

 ~ is one way function.

 Learn more: